Abhi5hekk/EarlySepsisPrediction/README.md

 Train : 30K Patients Test : 5K Patients Validation : 5K Patients
 #### Distribution of Dependent Variable
 In the training dataset, we have a very imbalanced dataset.
-In label 0 we have about 1147309 lines of data and label 1 we have about 22556 lines of data.
+In label 0 we have about 1147309 lines of data and label 1 we have about 22556 lines of data.<br/>
 ![Screenshot](img.JGP)